Completing Bankruptcy's Schedule I: Your Income

 Types of Income

-Schedule I starts off by asking for your gross monthly income from employment and your monthly payroll deductions.
+Part 2 of Schedule I asks detailed questions about your gross monthly income from employment and your monthly payroll deductions.
 The form lists the most common types of payroll deductions (taxes, social security, insurance, and union dues), but in the “other” category you might list state disability taxes, wages withheld for child support, or credit union payments).
 From these figures, you calculate your net monthly income from employment.
 Even if you aren’t paid monthly, you show all totals as monthly payments.

 The form then asks for other types of income, including:

 - net income from the operation of a business or farm

 - income from real property (real estate rentals, leases, or licenses, such as mineral exploration, oil, and the like)